gatk555/simavr/README.md

 A new input value can then be entered and execution continued.
 Use the Enter key after entering new ADC inputs, otherwise they are visible but not sent.
+The GPIO ports now also have "SoW" (Stop-on-Write) buttons that work similarly.
 <P>
 If <I>"--panel"</I> is used with <I>"--output"</I>,
 the inputs from the control panel are captured in a separate VCD file